hparadajr/3-inarow/README.md

 # 3‑in‑a‑Row — AMPL solution showcase

 The 3-in-a-Row puzzle is a logic-based color-placement puzzle on an N × N grid (N is even).
 Some cells are pre-colored blue or white; others are empty.
-Your job is to color all empty cells so that:
+We want to color all empty cells so that:

-- each row and each column has exactly N/2 white cells and N/2 blue cells, and
-- no row or column contains 3 consecutive cells of the same color.
+- Each row and each column has exactly N/2 white cells and N/2 blue cells, and no row or column contains 3 consecutive cells of the same color.

-This repository contains an AMPL IP model and data for the 8×8 puzzle shown below, plus the solver output that produced the final coloring.

 Problem statement
 -----------------